A Grey Literature Review of AI-Native Applications: Results

 \subsection{Key characteristics (RQ1)}

-Among the 106 grey literature sources reviewed, this GLR identified 7 core elements related to the definition of AI-native applications, as well as 8 key characteristics that AI-native applications possess.
-In this process, delineating the definition of AI-native applications was particularly crucial.
+In the review process, delineating the definition of AI-native applications was particularly crucial.
 Given that the term AI-native is still evolving, it may refer either to capabilities or to products.
 Therefore, literature that claims to define AI-native but actually describes objects such as applications, systems, or software is also considered providing a definition of AI-native applications.